vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 We could continue to the yurodivyj ( rodivyi˘) of the Russian Orthodox Church, but it might be wise to return to the Pāśupata and to explain what is common to its tradition of seeking dishonour (avamāna) and apparently similar practices in the Greek and Christian traditions, and what is different.
-Common to all traditions, it would seem to me, is the feeling of ecstatic power, when freedom from all forms of (social) bondage is experienced, when the social ego is destroyeḍIt is the         and of which the Cynics speak, and which, for modern man, has been worded brilliantly by Thomas Mann in his Magic Mountain (Der Zauberberg):
+Common to all traditions, it would seem to me, is the feeling of ecstatic power, when freedom from all forms of (social) bondage is experienced, when the social ego is destroyed.
+It is the         and of which the Cynics speak, and which, for modern man, has been worded brilliantly by Thomas Mann in his Magic Mountain (Der Zauberberg):

 Da seine Betrachtungen dumpf und verworren waren, so ist es schwer, sie zu pr¨a zisiereṇHaubts¨achlich schien ihm, daß die Ehre bedeutende Vorteile fur sich habe, ¨ aber die Schande nicht minder, ja daß die Vorteile der letzteren geradezu grenzenlo ser Art seieṇUnd indem er sich probeweise in Herrn Albins Zustand versetzte und sich vergegenw¨artigte, wie es sein musse, wenn man endg ¨ ultig des Druckes der Ehre ¨ ledig war und auf immer die bodenlosen Vorteile der Schande genoß, erschreckte den jungen Mann ein Gefuhl von w ¨ uster S ¨ ußigkeit, das sein Herz vor ¨ ubergehend ¨ zu noch hastigerem Gange erregte.
 14